-Much more can be said about these two approaches to knowledge and information.
-But for the purposes of this paper, we will just stipulate that both are based on stable interesting sets of intuitions, both have generated a rich mathematical theory, and both seem bona fide instances of a logical modus operandi in system design.
+Much more can be said about intuitionist and epistemic approaches to knowledge and information.
+But for the purposes of this paper, we just stipulate that both are based on stable sets of intuitions, both have generated a rich mathematical theory, and both seem bona fide instances of a logical modus operandi in system design.

-With this single illustration, we hope the reader has grasped the methodological contrast we are after - and in later sections, we will now explore the 'implicit' versus 'explicit' divide in other cases, adding more depth to what it involves.
+With this first illustration, we hope to have drawn the contours of the methodological contrast we are after.
+In the following sections, we explore the 'implicit' versus 'explicit' divide in other cases, adding more depth to what it involves.